Syria (MNN) — Syria’s unresolved civil war turns ten this month. The humanitarian fallout is unfathomable.

 Syrian Christians eager to learn

-Last spring, Sadek planned to visit Syrian leaders in-person for encouragement and instruction.
-Widespread COVID-19 restrictions went into effect around the same time Sadek was packing his bags to board a plane for Syria.
+Widespread COVID-19 restrictions went into effect around the same time this leader was packing his bags to board a plane for Syria.

 “I was planning to visit our leaders in Syria but I couldn’t go because of this problem of COVID-19.
-So, I did this through Zoom meetings [instead],” Sadek says.
+So, I did this through Zoom meetings [instead],” he says.

 “Many church leaders were really encouraged by meeting on Zoom.”